 The structure of the six-week program is as follows:

 ACICIS’ programs in Indonesia operate under the direction of the ACICIS Resident Director.
-In addition, a professional Program Officer (PO) is assigned for the duration of the BPP to oversee all aspects of the program, including the supervision of its academic content.
+In addition, an Academic Program Officer (PO) is assigned for the duration of the BPP to oversee all aspects of the program, including the supervision of its academic content.
 To see who the current BPP Program Officer is, see their profile on the ACICIS Staff Members page.

 Some important points to note